 Presence of Algal Bloom

-Aerial image of algae at Dickson Lake in Algonquin Park on June 30, 2015.
+Image: Aerial image of Dickson Lake in Algonquin Park on May 3, 2016 (click to enlarge).

-Dickson Lake, Hardy Bay on Lake Lavieille, and Ryan Lake are currently closed to overnight camping until further notice.
+Dickson Lake, Hardy Bay on Lake Lavieille, and Ryan Lake remain closed to overnight camping until further notice.
 At this time, the canoe route remains open for travel.

-Dickson Lake and the south end of Lake Lavieille were closed to camping in 2014 due to the presence of blue-green algae.
-Evidence of algae was discovered on May 3, 2016 by Park officials.
-Water samples are being analyzed to confirm the presence of algae and identify the type.
+Dickson Lake and the south end of Lake Lavieille were closed to camping in 2015 and 2016 due to the presence of blue-green algae (see "Related Information" below).
+Evidence of algae was also discovered on Ryan Lake in 2016 resulting in its closure to camping.
+Until water samples can be taken after the ice is out [in 2017], these campsites will remain closed for public safety reasons.
 Some forms of algae can pose health risks to both pets and humans.

 The following precautions are recommended:

 - People or pets should not consume untreated, boiled, or filtered water